reset4ll/LSPconfig-cloneovim/Snippets.md

 * set up your snippets source, and the autocompletion plugin to acknowledge the snippets source
 * map the confirm and expand snippets keybinds.

+Here is a complete example for compe and LuaSnip:

 ```lua
 local capabilities = vim.lsp.protocol.make_client_capabilities()
 capabilities.textDocument.completion.completionItem.snippetSupport = true